 Universal indicator is an alcohol-based solution and is a flammable liquid.
 Dilute hydrochloric acid and sodium hydroxide solutions are irritating to the skin and eyes.
 Avoid contact of all chemicals with eyes and skin.
-Be sure to fire polish any cut edges before using glass tube.
 Wear chemical splash goggles, chemical-resistant gloves, and a chemical-resistant apron.
 Wash hands thoroughly with soap and water before leaving the laboratory.
-Please review current Safety Data Sheets for additional safety, handling, and disposal information.
+Please review current Material Safety Data Sheets for additional safety, handling, and disposal information.